Super collision damage waiver (CDW)

 Car hire firms sometimes hide additional costs within the small print and then give you an unexpected bill on your return.
 Make sure that you read everything before you sign the agreement, and don’t sign if there’s anything you’re unclear about.
 If you’re not sure, just ask.

 “Great!” you might think.
 But sometimes you’re only up-sold rather than upgraded because the rental car company doesn’t have your chosen car in stock.
 If you politely decline the upgrade you might get a better car any way without paying any extra.
 This often happens in America where there tends to be more of a ‘hard-sell’ culture among retailers.
+And don't forget - to get the best deal on your car rental, make sure you get the best car hire insurance too!

 Always take your time.
 Take time reading the small print.
 Take time checking the details of your rental.
 Always take time when you’re checking over the car for scratches and damage.
 When checking for damage, always make sure the agent makes a note of all scratches and dents, however minor they might seem and make sure they sign it before you leave.
 It’s understandable that you might be feeling exhausted if you’ve just arrived after a long flight, but if you take your time, you’re less likely to miss a detail or sign something you don’t want to.